desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 dex2jar reactor.apk -> reactor_jar.jar
 ```

-## Lets have a look at the main Activity
+## Lets have a look at the AndroidManifest to find the main Activity

 ```
 cat reactor_apk_content/AndroidManifest.xml